A-kly/School-Vault/PSYCH 258/Topic 4 - Perception.md

 - from Greek, meaning “without knowledge”
 - failure or deficit in perceiving or identifying objects (Freud, 1891)

-e.g., **-------------**: disruption of face perception; inability to recognize/identify friends and family; inability to read facial expressions/emotions
+	- e.g., **prosopagnosia**: disruption of face perception; inability to recognize/identify friends and family; inability to read facial expressions/emotions
 		- may not be able to determine stimulus is a face
 		- or may have intact perception of facial features but no holistic face perception

-Categories of agnosias (Lissauer, 1890):
+- Categories of agnosias (Lissauer, 1890):

-- **------------**: failure to form a holistic percept; deficit in perception of whole objects
+	- **apperceptive**: failure to form a holistic percept; deficit in perception of whole objects
 		- inability to extract global structure, despite intact low-level sensory processing (acuity, colour, and brightness discrimination intact)
-- cannot identify, discriminate, or copy complex visual forms, like ------
+		- cannot identify, discriminate, or copy complex visual forms, like shapes
 		- but they can grasp objects they cannot identify
 	- a.k.a. **visual form agnosia**, or **visual space agnosia**
 	- **-----------**: deficit in associating pattern with meaning (“recognition without meaning”)
 	- cannot draw from memory
 	- able to copy and draw pictures, but cannot identify them
 	- can use other senses (e.g., touch, smell)

 e.g., **visual ------ agnosia**: “convoluted red form with a linear green attachment” = ---- (Sacks, 1970)